Arfa-Tazmeen/python-eda-loan-project/README.md

 # Loan Default Risk Analysis (EDA)

 ## Project Overview
 This project performs **Exploratory Data Analysis (EDA)** on a real-world loan application dataset to identify patterns and risk factors associated with **loan default**.
-The analysis helps understand customer behavior and supports better credit risk decision-making.

 This work was completed as part of an **internship assignment**.